The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

-Ablation experiments are conducted to evaluate the contributions of the proposed CSEM and FEBR modules, and the quantitative results are reported in \hyperref[tab:ablation_module]{Table\,~\ref*{tab:ablation_module}}.
+Ablation experiments were conducted to evaluate the contributions of the proposed CSEM and FEBR modules, and the quantitative results are reported in \hyperref[tab:ablation_module]{Table~\ref*{tab:ablation_module}}.
 The baseline is defined as the variant without either CSEM or FEBR.
-When CSEM is removed, no feature exchange is performed between the two streams, and the additional skip connections introduced after the FPNs are also discarded.
-When FEBR is removed, the DETR-like bin head adopted in BinsFormer~\citep{li2024binsformer} is used for ordinal regression.
-Overall, both CSEM and FEBR contribute positively to the final performance, while their effects are complementary across height regression and footprint segmentation.
-Specifically, introducing CSEM into the baseline consistently improves the footprint-related metrics, achieving the best REL, IoU, and F1-score among the three ablated variants, which indicates that cross-stream feature exchange is particularly beneficial for enhancing the structural consistency and segmentation quality of building regions.
-In contrast, introducing FEBR leads to the lowest RMSE, showing that the proposed feature-enhanced bin refinement strategy is especially effective for improving the overall accuracy of continuous height estimation.
-When CSEM and FEBR are jointly integrated, the full TSONet achieves the best MAE and Recall, while maintaining highly competitive RMSE, REL, IoU, and F1-score.
-These results suggest that CSEM mainly strengthens cross-task spatial interaction, whereas FEBR primarily improves ordinal height modeling, and their combination yields the most balanced overall performance.
-Since height regression and footprint segmentation are optimized jointly, mutual constraints may arise between the two tasks, making it difficult for a single model to simultaneously attain the optimum on all metrics.
-As a result, the full model does not necessarily achieve the best value on every individual metric, but it provides the most balanced overall performance.
+When CSEM is removed, feature exchange between the two streams is disabled, and the additional skip connections introduced after the FPNs are also discarded.
+When FEBR is removed, the DETR-like bin head adopted in BinsFormer~\citep{li2024binsformer} is used for ordinal height regression.